 The V chord

 Roman numerals in music refer to chords based on scale steps.
-The V chord can mean different things depending on the actual musical key.
+The V chord has different meanings depending on the actual musical key.
 In the key of C major, the V chord is G.

 Chords and intervals